andGarc/ag-blog/content/blog/sqlalchemy-broke.md

 df = pd.read_sql_query(text(query), engine.connect())
 ```

-**Note:** Pandas 2.0.0 is now available and recommenrded fix is actually to upgreade to the to the latest Pandas version
+**Note:** Pandas 2.0.0 is now available and the recommenrded fix is actually to upgreade to the to the latest Pandas version

 {{< css.inline >}}
 <style>